The AI-Enhanced Team of the Future

 A practical flow to move from today’s model of work to AI-enhanced teams:

 - Map the landscape using Wardley Mapping to identify the next goal you want to achieve, leveraging the potential of GenAI.
-Start with asking one of the Questions in Developing a Strategy for the GenAI Era.
+Start by asking one of the questions in Developing a Strategy for the GenAI Era.

 - Begin with a single Team or even a pair of specialists.
 Run experiments to validate your hypothesis.

-- If you decide to continue with your goal, continue with the same team but be prepared to change its composition.
+- If the initial experiments are successful, proceed with the same team but be prepared to change its composition.
 Strengthen your data and guardrails.
 Enhance data quality, observability, and develop security policies to ensure AI agents can operate safely.

 - Measure value delivered and customer signals.